 |dialogs||6/12/18 GB *||4/10/16 GB||1 GB||800 MB|

 |refinery||8 GB||6 GB||1 GB||800 MB|

 |nlu-pipeline||2 GB *||-||-||-|

-admin - has two values depending on users using the admin panel.
-For a production environment where bot designers don’t use an admin panel, we go with 2GB.
-For environments where they are developing bots and there is more than 1 designer, we go for 6GB.
+* admin - has two values depending on users using the admin panel.
+For a production environment where bot designers don’t use an admin panel, we require 2GB of RAM.
+For environments where bot designers work and bots are developed, we require 6GB of RAM.

 There are 4 memory types that we are interested in when it comes to JVM: heap, internal, class and stack.

 - Heap memory is “actual” memory that the application is using (all objects, strings, etc.) - default 25%